+Whittier offers multiple fixed income strategies.
 Whittier's fixed income investment philosophy is based on a relative value approach, whereby management of the strategies takes into consideration the portfolio manager's outlook for interest rates and the economy, credit risk, call risk, and other security selection techniques.
 Analysis for determining which securities to purchase includes comparisons of after-tax yield across security types and maturity, roll yield, credit spread duration, and more.
-The proportion of a strategy's assets allocated in securities with certain characteristics (such as issuer, state, bond type, credit rating, sector, maturity, callability, coupon structure, and more) will vary depending on relative value across securities and the portfolio manager's overall outlook for the economy taking into account client specific restrictions and overall portfolio construction.
+The proportion of a strategy's assets allocated in securities with certain characteristics (such as issuer, state, bond type, credit rating, sector, maturity, callability, coupon structure, and more) will vary depending on relative value across securities and the portfolio manager's overall outlook for the economy, taking into account client specific restrictions and overall portfolio construction.
+Whittier's fixed income strategies are generally available for investment either via the Ambrus Funds, separately managed accounts (the "SMAs") ("strategy-specific separate account management and sub-advisory services"), or as a part of private client wealth management/portfolio management services.